By Declan Fry

 Author and human rights advocate Arnold Zable talked about the history of the FLN, recounting stories of how refugees from Afghanistan, having been detained in places like Woomera and Baxter, eventually ended up living in Fitzroy’s high-rise flats.
 He related how some of them came to access the FLN after having seen a sign outside their office saying ‘Welcome’.

 He went on to connect the tens of thousands of years of Australian Indigenous history to that of his journey as the son of Polish-Jewish refugee parents.
-His own family having been victims of genocide, he told us of his shock at realising that in Australia, the country where he grew up and went to school, he had never once heard the words Wurundjeri or Kulin, words representing cultures that are integral to Victoria’s identity.
+His own family having been victims of genocide, he told us of his shock at realising that in Australia, the country where he grew up and went to school, he had never once heard the words Wurundjeri or Kulin,words representing cultures that are an inalienable part of this land.
 Standing in front of a map depicting the sites of Victoria’s massacres of Aboriginal peoples, Zable realised he had once seen a similar map depicting the places where his Polish ancestors had lost their lives.
-Movingly, he described how he was told to see Aunty Joy Murphy Wandin, Wurundjeri Elder of the Kulin Nations.
-Her door had ‘opened into 40,000 years of history’, and Zable had gone on to learn about her great-great-uncle William Barak, a prominent figure in 19th-century Victorian history.
+Movingly, he described how he was told to see Aunty Joy Murphy Wandin, a Wurundjeri Elder.
+Her door had ‘opened into 40,000 years of history’, and Zable had gone on to learn about her great-great-uncle William Barak, a prominent Wurundjeri Elder during the 19th-century.

 Having set up the tents and gotten things ready in terms of initial preparation for the festival, I got on to the more important part of preparations for the evening: playing with the dogs.